 This comet had a 20-minute window for optimal viewing, with some less spectacular viewing time before and after that.
 And we were already running late.
 So “just a few more minutes” could be the difference between seeing the comet and not seeing the comet.
 Yet, his “just a few more minutes” kept lingering on.

-We finally got in the car at about the time I had hoped to be setting up at our chosen viewing site, knowing we might not make it in time for the best look.
-On the GW Parkway, we noticed the first overlook area, but continued to the second one because we knew it was farther from Washington, D.C. across the river, and more likely to have a dark sky.
+We finally got in the car at about the time I had hoped to be setting up at our chosen viewing site, so we knew we might not make it in time for the best look.
+On the GW Parkway, we noticed the first overlook area, but continued to the second one because it was farther from Washington, D.C. across the river, and more likely to have a dark sky.
 Unfortunately, we found when we stopped there, way too many trees obscure the view.
 And there is no way to easily turn around and go back on the parkway.
 Instead, we had to continue northwest until we could cross the river into Washington, D.C., and keep an eye out for a viewing place as we sped back toward Georgetown to cross back to Virginia.
 The only potential viewing sites we could find had absolutely nowhere nearby to leave the car, so we were back in Virginia on the Parkway again before we finally stopped to look for the comet.

 Back at the first overlook, we climbed quickly out of the car, trying to stay well away from the older couple that was sitting in camp chairs, their own eyes pointed upward.
 We staked out a spot and began to search the sky – and realized there was too much light pollution to see more than one or two stars total.
 And that the comet was likely behind a large clump of trees.
 Already past the peak time, we jumped back in the car and headed west, hoping to find a better viewing spot before we were completely out of the time window for seeing the comet at all.